Composer & Maestro of the HOM3OSTASIS Protocol

 OPS Student Researcher January 2012 – December 2012

-Lawton and Rhea Chiles Center for Healthy Mothers and Babies University of South Florida, 3111 E. Fletcher Avenue, Tampa, FL 33613
+Lawton and Rhea Chiles Center for Healthy Mothers and Babies, University of South Florida, Tampa, FL

-• Developed extensive literature review of emergency room usage patterns, published as the Final Report by the Hillsborough County Health Care Plan Study Committee
+• Developed literature review of emergency room usage patterns: Final Report of the Hillsborough County Health Care Plan Study Committee

 Graduate Research Assistant June 2011 – January 2012

-• Assisted Dean of the College of Public Health in a variety of epidemiological applications and research projects involving topics such as maternal and child health, and emergency room utilization effectiveness of implementing the methods-based care intervention program to treat depression and ultimately clinical outcomes among low-literacy HIV populations in sub-Saharan Africa
+• Assisted Dean of the College of Public Health with epidemiological applications and research projects involving topics such as maternal and child health, and emergency room utilization effectiveness

-• Focal in involvement of various published studies (see publications)
+• Key in development of various published studies (see publications)

 Graduate Research Assistant September 2010 – May 2011

-Department of Epidemiology and Biostatistics, College of Public Health, University of South Florida, 3111 E. Fletcher Avenue, Tampa, FL 33613
+Department of Epidemiology and Biostatistics, College of Public Health, University of South Florida, Tampa, FL

 Undergraduate Research Assistant June 2008 – July 2009